kurtbuilds/sqlmo/README.md

 </p>

 # `sqlmo`
-`sqlmo` is a set of primitives to load SQL representations in a standardized form (`sqlmo::Schema`), calculate differences between schemas (`sqlmo::Migration`), and generate SQL to apply the migration (`sqlmo::Migration::to_sql`).
+`sqlmo` is a set of primitives to represent SQL tables and queries.
+Use these primitives to:
+- **Auto-generate migrations**: Load SQL representations in a standardized form (`sqlmo::Schema`), calculate differences between schemas (`sqlmo::Migration`), and generate SQL to apply the migration (`sqlmo::Migration::to_sql`).
+- **Build SQL queries**: Represent SQL queries in a data model, to create APIs for query generation.
+Then, generate the SQL query. *Note: this library does not support parsing SQL queries (yet).*

-Currently built-in schema sources:
+For auto-generating migrations, there are a few built-in schema sources:
 - Postgres
 - OpenAPI 3.0 spec

-Tools that want to auto-generate migrations should define a way to load their schema into `sqlmo::Schema` and then use `sqlmo` to auto-generate migrations.
+If you need another source, you should define a way to build a `sqlmo::Schema` from your data source, then use `sqlmo` to auto-generate migrations.

 Current tools that support this:

 - [`ormlite`](https://github.com/kurtbuilds/ormlite)

 If you use this library, submit a PR to be added to this list.

+## Usage

+This example reads the schema from a postgres database, defines an empty schema (which should be filled in), and then computes the migration to apply to the database.

 ```rust
 #[tokio::main]